¿Quién será?

-Pedro Infante cover version
+Pedro Infante version

 Demetrio had written the song specifically for Mexican singer Pedro Infante, who performed it in the film School for Tramps in 1954 and later recorded it for Peerless Records.
 It became one of Infante's signature songs and a hit across Latin America.
 Shortly after, Germán Valdés, better known as Tin Tan, performed a parody version of Infante's rendition in the film The Viscount of Monte Cristo.

-Dean Martin cover version
+Dean Martin version

 In 1954, the English lyrics were written by Norman Gimbel and recorded by Dean Martin backed by Dick Stabile's orchestra.
 This recording reached number 15 on the Billboard magazine best-seller chart and number six on the UK chart.
 The single was released with the B-side "Money Burns a Hole in My Pocket" (Jule Styne, Bob Hilliard) in the US, while the British version was backed by "Pretty as a Picture" (Johnny Anz).
 The song was well received by critics, being described as a "happy reading of a listenable ditty in the Latin-American manner" by a contemporary reviewer.
 A version of his rendition is used in the trailer for the movie Operation Fortune: Ruse de Guerre (2022).